MrCocoaCat/MyDocument/Net/ovs-man/ovs-ofctl.md

        with  switches  that support OpenFlow 1.3 or later.
 It is necessary to explicitly enable these protocol versions in ovs-ofctl (using  -O)  and in  the  switch itself (with the protocols column in the Bridge table).
-       For more information, see ``Q: What  versions  of  OpenFlow  does  Open vSwitch support?'' in the Open vSwitch FAQ.
+       For more information, see "Q: What  versions  of  OpenFlow  does  Open vSwitch support?" in the Open vSwitch FAQ.

        add-meter switch meter
               Add  a  meter  entry to switch's tables.
 The meter syntax is de‐